adarsh312/Airplane-Seating-algorithm/README.md

 Below are the points to be noted:

-1.The Logic / Data structure / Algorithm used to successfully complete the programming challenge 2.The elegance of the code, modularity and readability 3.A VISUAL output that is printed (on the screen, in a console or exported to a file etc.) in way that is easy to read, identify the aisle, middle and window rows and has clear seating plan and passenger number.
+1.The Logic / Data structure / Algorithm used to successfully complete the programming challenge.
+2.The elegance of the code, modularity and readability.
+3.A VISUAL output that is printed (on the screen, in a console or exported to a file etc.) in way that is easy to read, identify the aisle, middle and window rows and has clear seating plan and passenger number.
 4.Testability, TDD and test cases

 Software requirements: